Wike bemoans lack of effective leadership in Nigeria – The Sun Nigeria

 He used the occasion to lift the ban on youths activities in Ogbunuabali community and announced the release of N2 billion he promised the community.

-In inaugurating the Ogbunuabali -Eastern Bypass Road, former governor of Sokoto State, Senator Wamakko, noted with delight the leadership capacity that governor Wike had demonstrated in serving Rivers people.
+Inaugurating the Ogbunuabali-Eastern Bypass Road, Wamakko noted with the leadership capacity that governor Wike had demonstrated in serving Rivers people.

-Senator Wamakko said any well meaning government should serve to satisfy the yearnings and aspirations of the governed.
-He noted that as a talk and do governor, Wike has done adequately well for his people.
+Wamakko said any well meaning government should serve to satisfy the yearnings and aspirations of the governed.
+He said as a ‘talk and do governor’, Wike has done adequately well for his people.

-On his part, Rivers State Commissioner for Works, Dakorinama George-Kelly, said the Ogbunuabali -Eastern Bypass Road was a single carriage way of 7.3meters wide but it was totally scarified and completely rebuilt
+Commissioner for Works, Dakorinama George-Kelly, said the road was a single carriage way of 7.3meters wide but it was totally scarified and completely rebuilt

-In his address, the South-South Regional Manager of Julius Berger Nigeria Plc, Juergen Fischer, said they started with the first project of the Wike’s administration, operation zero potholes which culminated into the ongoing urban renewal programme.
+South-South Regional Manager of Julius Berger Nigeria Plc., Juergen Fischer, said they started with the first project of the Wike’s administration, operation zero potholes which culminated into the ongoing urban renewal programme.

 Leave a Reply